 One of the downsides of the Smartfix is its lack of film format compatibility.
 While it can process classic 35 mm film negatives and slides, along with 110 film, it cannot process any other format, unlike the best slide to digital converters we reviewed.
 Many of the other converters on our lineup can digitize 110 and 126 slides and negatives, Super 8 film and even physical prints.
 We recommend figuring out what kinds of slide and negative sizes are in your collection when considering this product.

 With a resolution output of just 5 megapixels, it lacks the higher resolution potential of the Wolverine Titan and other top-ranked slide to digital units in our comparison.
 However, the device has basic editing functionality built in to it and even comes with image editing software for your computer for more in-depth polishing once you’ve converted the images.
 You can easily transfer and upload your newly digitized images to your computer or share them online.
 Like the ION Film 2 SD Plus, this converter does come with an SD card, and you can opt to use a larger one up to 8GB.
 Many other units allow for larger SD cards, typically up to 32GB, so consider how many images you want to convert first.

 The Smartfix ships with a one-year manufacturer warranty.
 The company’s technical support reps are available to you via email, and there are other informational resources on its website.

 - Maximum Expandable Storage

 The Veho Smartfix has a small, sleek and portable design, and it comes with all the accessories you need to digitize your classic film collection.
-However, it’s the second most expensive unit on our lineup, and its low-resolution output, lack of film compatibility and low max storage capacity don’t do much to justify such a high price.
+However, it’s one of the most expensive unit on our lineup, and its low resolution output, lack of format compatibility and low maximum storage capacity don’t do much to justify its high purchase price.